isomerpages/moe-yishunpri/_ccas/Clubs/Infocomm Technology (Computing).md

 third_nav_title: Clubs
 variant: markdown
 ---
-At Yishun Primary School ICT Club, we aim to develop future ready learners through fun and interactive activities.
-Through a variety of activities, our members learn basic coding and programming skills, and gaining computational and critical thinking skills during the process.
+**Empowering Future Creators at Yishun Primary ICT Club**

+At the Yishun Primary School’s ICT Club, we don’t just use technology, we create it.
+Our mission is to nurture future-ready learners by turning curiosity into innovation.
+Through hands-on exploration, our members dive into the world of coding and programming, bringing their ideas to life on screen.

+With the addition of 3D printing and design, students now have the power to transform digital concepts into physical reality.
+Along this journey, members develop essential computational thinking and critical problem-solving skills, preparing them to lead in an ever-evolving digital landscape.

 ##### **Teachers-in-Charge**
 * Mr Tan Guan Sheng Bronson (I/C) (tan_guan_sheng@schools.gov.sg)